This policy explains how and why we use personal information. It should be read in conjunction with our Cookies Policy further down this page.

 Sharing Your Personal Data

-Where we have such arrangements there is always a contract, or information sharing agreement put in place to ensure we meet the requirements given by the GDPR.
+Where we have such arrangements there is always a contract, or information sharing agreement put in place to ensure we meet the requirements of the Data Protection Act 2018 and the UK GDPR.

 Your Rights as a Data Subject